apostrophecms-legacy/apostrophe-fancy-page/README.md

     /xyzcorp/foobar

-And there is no other page at /xyzcorp/foobar, then the user will get a 404 Not FOund error.
+And there is no other page at /xyzcorp/foobar, then the user will get a 404 Not Found error.

 You can change this behavior.
 If you set `greedy: true` when configuring your module, then if no other page matches more exactly and the URL begins with `/xyzcorp/`, your page will still appear.